An eventful odyssey

 This uncertainty began around February.
 It all started with a weak trickle of news from sources stating that there was a virus strain that went rogue in the Far East.
 Surely, news to worry about but still far enough for comfort.
 But like every good Hollywood action movie, the trickle turned into a flood, with frazzled news anchors trying to communicate the calamity that threatened to mar normalcy and at the same time ensure that people do not panic.
 But panic, they did!
 From hoarding essentials to trying to self-medicate and of course, begrudgingly forcing themselves to kiss that planned vacation goodbye.
 And I, in the midst of it all trying desperately to get back to my home in Bangalore.

-There weren’t many options, with flight tickets being cancelled and at the same time, people trying to scramble back home, my only choice was to fly through Europe.
+There weren’t many options, with flight tickets being canceled and at the same time, people trying to scramble back home, my only choice was to fly through Europe.
 This worried me immensely since there were far too many rules and regulations that differed from what I was used to, moreover the idea of being quarantined midway was not the most palatable thought.

 Meanwhile, a bevy of calls from friends and family urging me to get home as soon as possible, coupled with the foreboding silence caused by empty streets created a sense of panic within me.
 I was desperate to get back home.